 Symptoms may include:

-- Ribcage is not symmetrical because ribs may be at different heights
+- The ribcage is not symmetrical because ribs may be at different heights

 - If a curve gets worse, the spine also rotates and/or twists in addition to curving from side to side.
 This causes the ribs on one side of the body to stick out farther on one side.